-PALEOGRAPHY .This course, which studies Latin manuscripts of the 13th through the fifteenth century, is directed towards practice in reading such manuscripts.
+SFS 571.
+Medieval Latin Paleography .This course, which studies Latin manuscripts of the 13th through the fifteenth century, is directed towards practice in reading such manuscripts.
 Students will be guided from the reading of incunabula to that of manuscripts.
 An effort will be made to insure that the students are reading Franciscan material and, if possible, that which pertains to their field of research.
-2 credits.
-PREREQUISITE: Permission of the instructor required.
+Prerequisite: Permission of instructor required.
+(2 credits)